igrishaev/pg2/docs/folders.md

 The folder ignores `reduced` logic: it performs iteration until all rows are consumed.
 It doesn't check if the accumulator is wrapped with `reduced`.

-The `:reduce` alias accepts a vector of a function and an initial value:
+Alias: `:reduce` (vector with function and accumulator)

 ~~~clojure
 (pg/execute conn query {:reduce [->pair #{}]})
 ~~~

-### Into (Transduce)
+### `into` (transduce)

-This folder mimics the `into` logic when it deals with an `xform`, also known as a transducer.
-Sometimes, you need to pass the result throughout a bunch of `map`/`filter`/`keep` functions.
-Each of them produces an intermediate collection which is not as fast as it could be with a transducer.
-Transducers are designed such that they compose a stack of actions, which, when being run, does not produce extra collections.
+This folder mimics `clojure.core/into` with `xform` (transducer).
+Sometimes you need to pass the result throughout a bunch of `map`/`filter` and similar functions.
+Each of them produces an intermediate collection which is not as fast as it could be with transducer.
+Transducers compose a stack of actions, which does not produce extra collections when run.

-The `into` folder accepts an `xform` produced by `map`/`filter`/`comp`, whatever.
-It also accepts a persistent collection which acts as an accumulator.
-The accumulator gets transformed into a transient view internally for better performance.
-The folder uses `conj!` to push values into the accumulator, so maps are not acceptable, only vectors, lists, or sets.
-When the accumulator is not passed, it's an empty vector.
+It accepts `xform` (produced by `map`/`filter`, etc) and persistent collection as accumulator (empty vector by default).

+Accumulator gets transformed into transient view internally for better performance.

+`conj!` is used to add values to accumulator so only vectors, lists, and sets are acceptable (no maps).

 Here is a quick example of `into` in action: